wp-plugins/stacktack/readme.txt

 Contributors: george_edison
 Tags: editor, widget, question
 Requires at least: 3.3
-Tested up to: 3.3
+Tested up to: 3.4.2
-Stable tag: 1.2
+Stable tag: 1.2.1

 StackTack is a JavaScript widget that displays questions from Stack Exchange sites.

 == Description ==

 If you've written a question or answer on any Stack Exchange site and you would like to share it with your readers, you are no longer limited to pasting a static link.
-Instead, StackTack will embed a live widget with the contents of the question and the top voted answer.
+Instead, StackTack will embed a live widget with the contents of the question and some of the top rated answers.

-The primary benefit of using StackTack is that your question / answer is always guaranteed to be up to date.
-Your users will see any changes that have been made to the original post, saving you from continuously updating your article.

-The widget itself is quite customizable as well.
-Options are provided for displaying certain answers or hiding particular parts of the widget.
-These options can be specified globally and overridden on a per-instance basis.

 == Installation ==